jrt345/RoutineBean/README.md

   <a href="https://opensource.org/licenses/GPL-3.0"><img src="https://img.shields.io/github/license/jrt345/gamblescramble"/></a>
 </p>

 RoutineBean is a routine building desktop app that can easily create a weekly routine.
 It features a grid UI with each cell representing a specific hour and day of the week.
-Multiple cells can easily be modifed using the quick add feature, saving time.
+Multiple cells can easily be modified using the quick add feature, saving time.

 ## Getting Started